joelove/gtm-folder/README.md

-## Folder for Google Tag Manager
+## Folders for Google Tag Manager

-A simple extension to add folder to GTM
+A simple Chrome extension to add folders to GTM